Wanz8/COMP3040/README.md

 ```
  remote_theme: jasonlong/cayman-theme
 ```
-Then Paste into the root directory of your resume repository.
+Then paste it into the "--config.yml" file you just created.

 3. Drag your Resume into your folder.![Drag](image/AddResume.gif)